Combine multiple .srt/.vtt files chronologically. 100% browser-based.

 How Formatting Is Kept Intact

-Line breaks, italics, styles, and basic formatting are preserved so the merged file looks correct in all media players.
+Line breaks, italics, bold, and inline text formatting are preserved so the merged file reads correctly in media players.
+VTT positioning and cue settings are not carried over — only the timing and text are kept.

 Handling Common Subtitle Merge Scenarios